moo-the-cow/moblink-rust-relay/README.md

 Use spare devices as extra SRTLA bonding connections.
 The same functionality is part of [Moblin](https://github.com/eerimoq/moblin) on iOS.

-Originally inspired by the Moblink Kotlin/Android code, this Rust version has been adapted to **up to two local IP addresses** if needed.
+Originally inspired by the Moblink Kotlin/Android code.

 ## Features

 - **WebSocket Connection**: Connects to Moblin via WebSocket (e.g., `wss://...`)
 - **Auth Handling**: Implements the same challenge–response authentication logic as the Android client
 - **UDP Relay**: Forwards UDP packets between the remote streamer and a local destination.
-- **Multiple Bind Addresses**: Choose up to two local IPs to bind for the relay sockets (optional).

 ## Requirements